vados-sa/42MiniRT/README.md

 ## Limitations
 * still reachable memory due to MLX42, suppression file available (mlx42.supp)
 * with the keys W and S only 180 degrees of rotation are possible
-* slow movement or rendering if the scene contains many objects
-* since we refer to the identical memory address for all intersections with the same object, the implementation of multithreading would require changes in several files or structures
+* slow movement or rendering if the scene contains many objects, but since we refer to the identical memory address for all intersections with the same object, the implementation of multithreading would require changes in several files or structures